peterkovesi/ImageProjectiveGeometry.jl/README.md

 ## Installation

-At the moment for Julia 0.7/1.0 you should install the master via the package manager.
+Using the package manager

 ```
-pkg> add ImageProjectiveGeometry#master
+pkg> add ImageProjectiveGeometry

 ```